By Team Indoen

 ‘You First’: A bold stance

-UN Climate Change Chief Simon Stiell has echoed India’sfrustrations, cautioning developed nations against pushing for ambitious
+UN Climate Change Chief Simon Stiell has echoed India’s frustrations, cautioning developed nations against pushing for ambitious

 targets without first fulfilling their own obligations.
 Stiell’s comments align